 If, after migration and inspection of a system's data, you found it to be corrupted or missing historical data, you can delete the specific system and migrate it again using this command:

-The command will delete all data relating to that specific system from the new VM only.
-That includes all data collected after the migration and which might not be available from the old VM if the old VM was stopped after the migration.
+This command deletes all data from the new VM relating to that specific system, including the data collected after the migration that might not be available from the old VM if the old VM was stopped after the migration.

 5. Rolling back to the old VM

-In the unlikely event that you will need to roll back to a InfiniMetrics 4.x VM:
+In the unlikely event that you need to roll back to a InfiniMetrics 4.x VM: